 - Severe Repetitive Loss Grants (SRL)

-For an overview of what types of projects are covered by each grant type, see this FEMA table .
+For an overview of what types of projects are covered by each grant program, see this FEMA table .
 For additional information on the HMGP, FMA, and PDM grant programs, see the State's Hazard Mitigation Grants web page.
 This page links to application instructions and FEMA guidance for applicants.
 In Massachusetts, these programs are administered by the Massachusetts Emergency Management Agency (MEMA) and Massachusetts Department of Conservation and Recreation (DCR).
 Questions?
 Contact Acting State Hazard Mitigation Officer, Richard Zingarelli, at (617) 626-1406 or Richard.Zingarelli@state.ma.us.

 Patchwork Quilt: Planning and Building Livable, Safe and Sustainable Communities includes an excellent description of many sources of funds available to assist in a range of activities, from rebuilding after a disaster, mitigating hazards before a disaster, funding for hazard mitigation planning, economic revitalization and community assistance, to infrastructure and housing assistance.